 He passed food to a poor man sitting under his table while at the town of Etampes.
 Crowds of the poor were fed, clothed, and watered by him.
 Once he washed the feet of over 160 clerks with his own hands and dried them with his hair, in imitation of Christ.
 He had 12 poor men follow him everywhere, so he fed and clothed them.
 When one died, the king replaced him.

 He received lepers, kissed them and read Scripture to them.
 He went into their houses, and his touch removed their sadness.
 He was the first Capetian king to be able to touch and heal people, reportedly.
-This action inspired the belief that later Medieval kings could heal people of scrofula (tuberculosis of lymph glands, i.e. the neck) by touch.
+This action inspired the belief that later Medieval kings could heal people of scrofula (tuberculosis of lymph glands, i.e. the neck; or one historian says it is a skin disease) by touch.
 He washed his hands, and a blind man asked to have the dirty water thrown on him, and the man was healed.

 He believed in relics and saintly remains.
 He presented them to several churches and carried the remains on his shoulders at various times.

 He supported Cluniac reforms, which improved the rules in monasteries and told lay leaders, i.e. kings, to back off from appointing bishops, though he encouraged count-bishops and often appointed bishops anyway (he ignored that part of the reforms).
 He founded abbeys, built churches, and supported the development of colleges of canons regular.
 He favored churchmen in disputes against laymen, particularly bishops and abbots.
 He did not allow a castle to be build near Cluny.